news-r/auritus/docs/config.md

 - `Postgres`
 - `MariaDB`

 The default setup as provided by `init_auritus`, uses an `SQLite` database which is the simplest possible to setup.
 SQLite does not require you to setup anything so leave it as is if you do not know about databases.

+> SQLite is _not_ advised, it should only be used locally for testing purposes.

-Otherwise you are advised to use another `type` such as `Postgres` which will be much more performant and not stored on disk.
+You are advised to use another `type` such as `Postgres` which will be much more performant and not stored on disk.
 However, SQLite might be good enough, depending on the amount of data you expect.

+Most of the computations are handled by the database via SQL, it is therefore advised to use a databse other than SQLite in deployment.

 When using a database you must specify, at least: